Eric A. HerzogvCard

 - Defeated class certification, including prevailing on appeal, in a case involving a million-member putative class of life insurance policyholders in which plaintiffs alleged that their policies had been "underfunded"

-- Defeated class certification, and subsequently won summary judgment, in a case involving a putative class of California condominium policyholders who submitted claims for property damage and who alleged that they were underpaid due to an insurer's misapplication of the insurance policy
+- Defeated class certification, and subsequently won summary judgment and prevailed on appeal, in a case involving a putative class of California condominium policyholders who submitted claims for property damage and who alleged that they were underpaid due to an insurer's misapplication of the insurance policy

 - Won a jury verdict for a national retailer in a federal patent infringement trial, obtaining damages and a substantial award of attorneys' fees in favor of the client, which was affirmed by the U.S. Court of Appeals for the Federal Circuit